r-hub/proposal/proposal.md

    Adapt number and type of machines to the current workload.
 7. Make it possible for organizations and individuals to contribute (the cost of) machines to the build farm.
 8. Make all software open source on GitHub.
-GitHub is currently the main point for developing open source software, so it is an easy choice.
+GitHub can be used with and svn natively, and also with Marcurial with a plugin.
 9. Make services reproducible.
 It should be possible to start up an instance of any r-hub service within a few hours, for anyone.
 10. Separation is key, so use containers and reproducible VM images as much